National CineMedia: Niche Industry Leader Selling At An 8-Year Low

 $16.70

-Of course just because I think the shares are worth 16.70 doesn't mean they will reach that level any time soon and in particular we will likely need at least one catalyst to get back to that level.
+Of course, just because I think the shares are worth 16.70 doesn't mean they will reach that level any time soon and in particular we will likely need at least one catalyst to get back to that level.
 However, for what it's worth, the latest sell side analyst to weigh in on the name, Eric Wold from B. Riley and Co., reiterated his buy rating and assigned a $16 price target so at least one industry professional seems to concur with my valuation.

 How Can a Company Have a P/E of 20 and a P/FCF of 4?